cs1302uga/cs1302-c4-alpha/README.rst

-The ``ConnectFourDriver`` class depends on ``cs1302.game.ConnectFour`` (also included in the starter code) and some classes that we have included in ``lib/cs1302-gameutil.jar`` -- you do not have access to source code for the classes in that Java ARchive (JAR) file' however, its API documentation is available `here <gameutil_api>`_.
+The ``ConnectFourDriver`` class depends on ``cs1302.game.ConnectFour`` (also included in the starter code) and some classes that we have included in ``lib/cs1302-gameutil.jar`` -- you do not have access to source code for the classes in that Java ARchive (JAR) file; however, its API documentation is available `here <gameutil_api>`_.

 To compile ``ConnectFourDriver.java``, you need to first (re)compile ``ConnectFour.java``, then